douglasgreen/outlines/society/philosophy/books.en.md

 freedom and the power of choice, encouraging individuals to live in harmony with the universe's rational order.

-## Outlines of Pyrrhonism by Sextus Empiricus
+## "Outlines of Pyrrhonism" by Sextus Empiricus

 "Outlines of Pyrrhonism" is a foundational text on Pyrrhonian skepticism, written by Sextus Empiricus in the 2nd century CE.
 This work provides a comprehensive account of Pyrrhonian